Hi everyone and welcome to Day 9 where we continue to consider our readers. Today we will look at how to engage an audience.

 Now the next step is crucial.
 As soon as you see that first comment or two pop up, reply to them and keep the conversation going.
 This will do two things for you.
 Not only will you have a great conversation with the reader that commented (and a chance to form a deeper relationship), seeing you reply also shows other readers that you care and really want to hear from them.
 And that’s what’s going to encourage more and more of your loyal readers to comment.

 The same goes for social media engagement.
+Let's look at how to engage an audience on social media.
 When you post a link to your latest blog post, ask your friends and followers to like, share, and comment.
 Then let them know how much you appreciate it when they do.
 Of course you can get the conversation going there too by asking a question related to your blog post on Facebook for example.
 It’s a great way to share another link to your blog post and get the conversation going at the same time.

 As your blog starts to grow and you’re adding more and more posts, chances are readers won’t see every single post you write.
 Why not make it easy for them to find related content by cross linking it where appropriate.